lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 ReadTheDocs Version:3 Jobs
 ##########################

+ReadTheDocs Projects can be configured in a nested manner, by configuring a project as a subproject of another project.
+This allows for documentation projects to share a search index and a namespace or custom domain, but still be maintained independently.

-ReadTheDocs V3 jobs support documentation that is structured as a master documentation project plus a sub-project for each software component.
-The master project files are usually maintained in a "docs" git repository and should contain an index with links to all the sub-projects.
+The master Read The Docs project files are usually maintained in a "docs" git repository and should contain an index with links to all the sub-projects.
 Each sub-project must maintain its documentation files in a "docs" subdirectory within that software component's git